granis/skolmaten-python/README.md

 This is a simple wrapper for the [skolmaten.se](https://skolmaten.se) service.

-I wrote this becuase I needed a way to get the data for what I am going to eat in school for some stuff.
+I wrote this because I needed a way to get the data for what I am going to eat in school for some stuff.
 So, why not publish it and help somebody else.

 FOR NON-SWEDISH PEOPLE: [skolmaten.se](https://skolmaten.se) has data for what is going to be served in schools all over Sweden.